VoidMats/REST_API/README.md

 For more details on configuring parasite power, setting alarm etc please search for a DS18B20 Datasheet.

-## TECHNOLOGIES AND DEPENDENCIES
-The API uses the following dependencies to implement the API.
-- Sqlite3
-- Python3
-- Flask
-- Flask_jwt_extended

 ## SETUP RASPBERRY PI
-Before any software could be installed the Raspberry Pi should be prepared with all wiring for one or as many sensors you need.
+Before any software could be installed the Raspberry Pi should be prepared with all wiring for one or as many sensors/relays you need.
 Remember that the power voltage 3,3V goes into pin Vcc on the sensor and ground to the GND pin of the sensor.
 Finally find a free BCM channel which could be used for data communication (Middle pin of the sensor).
 The default One-Wire channel is 4, but any channel could be used as long its not configured for something else.
 Between the power and the data pin there should be a resistor of 4,7K-10K Ohm.
 See example of a setup BCM4.

 ![Simple setup of one sensor on BCM4 channel](./images/Setup_BCM4.png)